filipizydorczyk/personal-video-converter/README.md

 ![](./screenshots/video-dashboard.png)

-If you perform some kind of action other buttons will be disabled until this action finishes and standard output will be displayed on top in the left corner.
+If you perform some kind of action other buttons will be disabled until this action finishes and standard output will be displayed on top in the left corner (real time).

 ![](./screenshots/processing.png)